 Throughout her performance career Carmen has worked as a chamber and orchestral musician, soloist (violin and voice), actress, choreographer, dance teacher, choral singer, and choral conductor.
 She enjoys collaborating with other musicians and artists across a wide range of genres, and is passionate about creating her own unique performance projects.
 She frequently gives solo classical violin recitals and concert programs that combine both jazz vocals and violin.

 Equally passionate about entrepreneurship, Carmen has organized and completed two multi-city chamber music tours (violin) in the U.S. In addition, Carmen owns and operates Cavatina Violin Studio, in Toronto.

-A skilled and dedicated teacher, Carmen has developed a formidable reputation as a pedagogue.
-She is an RCM Certified Advanced Specialist teacher, has taught at music schools throughout the States and Canada, worked as a graduate teaching assistant, adjudicated for the American Guild of Music National Convention and Contest and Merriam School of Music Group Festival, worked as a summer festival clinician, given orchestral workshops in both primary and secondary school settings, presented university masterclasses, and had four of her pedagogical articles published on violinist.com.
-She is the owner and artistic director of Cavatina Violin Studio, where she currently teaches private lessons and coaches chamber music.
+A skilled and dedicated teacher, Carmen has developed a formidable reputation as a violin pedagogue.
+She is a Certified Advanced Specialist with the Royal Conservatory of Music (violin), and has taught at music schools throughout the U.S. and Canada.
+She has also worked as a graduate teaching assistant, adjudicated for music festivals and competitions, and worked as a summer festival clinician.
+Carmen has given orchestral workshops in both primary and secondary school settings, presented university masterclasses, and had four of her pedagogical articles published.

 Carmen is a member of A.F.M.
 Local 149.